 \section{Abstract}

-There are situations where data relevant to a machine learning problem are distributed among multiple locations that cannot share the data due to regulatory, competitiveness, or privacy reasons.
-For example, data present in users' cellphones, manufacturing data of companies in a given industrial sector, or medical records located at different hospitals.
-Federated Learning (FL) provides an approach to learn a joint model over all the available data across silos.
-In many cases, participating sites have different data distributions and computational capabilities.
-In these heterogeneous environments previous approaches exhibit poor performance: synchronous FL protocols are communication efficient, but have slow learning convergence; conversely, asynchronous FL protocols have faster convergence, but at a higher communication cost.
-Here we introduce a novel \textit{Semi-Synchronous Federated Learning} protocol that mixes local models periodically with minimal idle time and fast convergence.
-We show through extensive experiments that our approach significantly outperforms previous work in \textit{data and computationally heterogeneous environments}.
+There are situations where data relevant to machine learning problems are distributed across multiple locations that cannot share the data due to regulatory, competitiveness, or privacy reasons.
+Machine learning approaches that require data to be copied to a single location are hampered by the challenges of data sharing.
+Federated Learning (FL) is a promising approach to learn a joint model over all the available data across silos.
+In many cases, the sites participating in a federation have different data distributions and computational capabilities.
+In these heterogeneous environments existing approaches exhibit poor performance: synchronous FL protocols are communication efficient, but have slow learning convergence and high energy cost; conversely, asynchronous FL protocols have faster convergence with lower energy cost, but higher communication.
+In this work, we introduce a novel energy-efficient \textit{Semi-Synchronous Federated Learning} protocol that mixes local models periodically with minimal idle time and fast convergence.
+We show through extensive experiments over established benchmark datasets in the computer-vision domain as well as in real-world biomedical settings that our approach significantly outperforms previous work in \textit{data and computationally heterogeneous environments}.